 Here are the answers to exam 1.
 For some of the questions, I have provided explanatory material in regular type, and the answer in bold; all you need to write down is the answer.
 If you don't understand why your answer was wrong, you may e-mail me, talk to me before or after class, or set up a time to talk to me in my office.
-The exam was graded on a 20-point scale (since there were 20 questions), but is worth 15% of your grade for the class.
+The exam was worth 15 points, so each question was worth 0.75 points.
+The class average was 12.3 points

 1. One nominal variable (mounting from left or right), null hypothesis is 50% left and 50% right, total sample size (169) is less than 1000: exact test of goodness-of-fit

 2. Two nominal variables (men vs. women, injury type), null hypothesis is same proportions of injuries in men and women, total sample size (294+267=561) is less than 1000: Fisher's exact test of independence

 3. One measurement variable (wingspan/height ratio), null hypothesis is a theoretical expectation (ratio=1): One-sample t-test

 4. One nominal variable (pit bull vs. German shepherd), one measurement variable (number of barks in 15 minutes), null hypothesis is the mean number of barks in 15 minutes is equal for the two dog types: two-sample t-test; one-way anova would also be acceptable if you see a question like this on future exams

 5. standard deviation is largest, and standard error is smallest